Debian Mirrors Hierarchy

 After finding AlmaLinux mirror sync capacity at Tier 0 (or Tier 1, however you look at it) is around 140 Gbps, I wanted to find source and hierarchy in Debian mirroring systems.

-and shows flow of data.
+The trace file was a good starting point for checking upstream for a package mirror in Debian.
+It resides at <URL>/debian/project/trace/_traces and shows the flow of data.
 Sample trace file from jing.rocks’s mirror.
 It showed, canonical source for packages is ftp-master.debian.org.
 Checking via https://db.debian.org/machines.cgi, showed it’s fasolo.d.o hosted at Brown University, US.
-This serves as “Master Archive Server”, making it a Tier 0 mirror.
+This serves as the “Master Archive Server”, making it the Tier 0 mirror.
 It’s entry mentions that it has 1 Gbps shared LAN connectivity (dated information?) but it only has to push to 3 other machines/sites.

 Side note - .d.o is .debian.org